wjamieyeh/project_rest/README.md

 ## Introduction:
+Guess if the displayed quote is from Ron Swanson.
+(Parks and Rec character) "Are you a real Ron Swanson fan?"
+OR same concept but pulling instagram photos by locations in LA and guess those locations.
+"How well do you know LA"

 ## Technologies
-Express, MongoDB, Bootstrape,
-Javascript, jQuery, CSS and HTML.

-Tell us, on a high-level what technologies you are going to use to build the game Tell us how you plan on implementing the difficult parts
+Tell us, on a high-level what technologies you are going to use to build the game
+* Express, MongoDB, Bootstrape, Javascript, jQuery, CSS and HTML.

+Tell us how you plan on implementing the difficult parts To figure out how to alternate his real quotes vs made up ones that I will create.

 ## MVP
-* The target cursor to interact with the moving object.
-* scores points when each object is clicked
-* calculate total scores
+* Have the backend to successfully get Ron Swanson's quotes from https://ron-swanson-quotes.herokuapp.com/v2/quotes
+* The page will have the character's photo, quote, and text display that asks if this is his real quote from the series.
+* A round will tests a player up to 10 random quotes - 3 wrongs then player will get the message that you are not a real fan.

 ## Goals
-create an effect similar to the dog picking up the dead duck after each shot. lose 2 birds then game over
+I'd like to add additional comic effects each time when a player guessed right and wrong. set up a timer for each Yes/No quote.

 ## Stretch Goals
-configure different scores base on how long it takes for the player to shoot the moving object
+add more characters and populate my database with their quotes or facts.

 ## Timeline
 What do you need to have done by
-* Monday - I should have a canvas with the background field that has ground, grass, trees and a moving target cursor.
+* Monday - set up GET homepage with ejs view. my page should have the functionality that can add quotes.
-* Tuesday - I should have at least 1 moving objects to shoot in 1 round and the object either explode or change image.
-* Wednesday - for each moving object shot - keep scoring and determine wins.
-* Thursday - set up round 2 if possible with faster moving object
+* Tuesday - set up the rest - update quote and delete quote from my database.
+* Wednesday - finish all front end prettiness.
+* Thursday - test and validate display for demo

 ## Wireframes